chr1st1ank/speeding-up-python/README.md

 ### 4. Ngram count
 Count the number of occurences of each character ngram in a list of strings.

+### 5. Ngram count (parallel)
+Same as 4., but parallelism is allowed with unlimited threads or subprocesses.

 ## Comments on the frameworks / languages used

 ### 1. Python